-Brigette started her academic career studying Chemistry with minors in Physics and Mathematics at the University of the Western Cape in South Africa.
-After completing her Bachelor’s Honours’ degree with Cum Laude, conducting her Bachelor Thesis in Organic Chemistry, focusing on the synthesis of a novel compound found in Porphyra Capensis (Red seaweed).
-She participated in a 1-month internship at SAIAMC (South African Institute for Advanced Materials Chemistry) located at UWC in South Africa.
-Following her Bachelor studies, she completed an exchange semester with Erasmus+ at the University of Leiden in the Netherlands.
-She focused on Electrochemistry, Photosynthesis and Bioenergy, Modern Organic Chemistry and Pharmaceutical Chemistry.
-Her interests in the energy storage field developed into the pursuit of greater knowledge, as she continued her academic career by participating in the MESC+ Erasmus Mundus Programme (Materials Science for Energy Storage and Conversion).
-This EMJMD enabled her to study at various universities in Europe: Warsaw University of Technology in Poland, University of Toulouse Paul Sabatier in France and University of Basque Country in Spain.
-Currently, she is conducting her Master’s internship at CIC energiGUNE, with a multidisciplinary focus: Modelling and Computational Simulation and Advanced Electrolytes, specifically, the synthesis of novel polyanionic polymer electrolytes for Li-metal batteries.
-Her research will include inorganic synthesis, characterization and further investigation using Molecular Dynamics Simulations (GROMACS).
+Brigette completed her BSc Honours in Chemistry with minors in Physics and Mathematics at the University of the Western Cape (UWC) in South Africa with Cum Laude.
+Her BSc Thesis focused on Organic Chemistry, in particular, the synthesis of a novel compound found in Porphyra Capensis (Red seaweed).
+She participated in a 1-month internship at SAIAMC (South African Institute for Advanced Materials Chemistry) located at UWC.
+Following her Bachelor studies, she completed an exchange semester with Erasmus+ at the University of Leiden in the Netherlands, specializing in Electrochemistry, Photosynthesis and Bioenergy, Modern Organic Chemistry and Pharmaceutical Chemistry.